jennguyen1/nhuyhoa/_posts/2016-03-19-Bayesian-Modeling.md

 * Gibbs sampling
 * Hamiltonian monte carlo

 The gist of the algorithm is this.
 Several Markov chains are run in parallel.
 Each start at some list of initial values and wander through a distribution of parameter estimates.
 The goal is to run the algorithm until the simulations from the separate initial values converge to a common distribution.
-Since each chain starts from a random start site, there is a warmup period which allows the chain to get a feel for the sample space.
+Since each chain starts from a random start site, there is a warmup period which allows the chain to get a feel for the parameter space.
 The warmup period is discarded to lose the influence of the starting values.

 We can obtain diagnostics of the MCMC convergence from the stan models